40+ FREE Embroidery Machine Fonts to Download Now

 Of course, more expensive software options have a full suite of built-in fonts that can be edited happily for a wide range of sizes.

-2. Embroidery Super Deal is a fun website where you can buy a set of 200+ fonts for less than $10.
+2. Embroidery Super Deal is a fun website where you can buy a 200+ embroidery fonts package for less than $10.
 (You can shop their fonts on Etsy as well.)
 Many fonts include .bx formats.

 Free Fonts for Husqvarna and Pfaff Machine Users